skyvers/Aged-care/tutorial/chapter3.md

 ### 3.10.
 Roles

 Each role specifies the privilege levels for documents that the role will access (and associated actions).
-The role name is the name displayed when assigning roles to user security groups in the admin.
+The role name is the name displayed when assigning roles to user security groups in the admin module.

 For each document, the privilege level is specified in terms of C (Create) R (Read) U (Update) D (Delete).
 The underscore character (_) means no permission is granted.
 For example, if a role has `CRU_` privileges, this means a user with this role could Create, Read and Update documents but not Delete them.